Part I- Homeownership as Part of the American Dream

 - As values plummet because most businesses leave, corporate interests can scoop up real estate at rock-bottom prices.

-- Pre-planned economic obsolescence is designed to transfer U.S. real estate stock ownership to large investment management corporations, such as BlackRock and The Vanguard Group, and very wealthy investors.
+- Pre-planned economic obsolescence is designed to transfer U.S. real estate stock ownership to large investment management corporations, such as BlackRock and The Vanguard Group, as well as very wealthy investors.

 - Technology has saved the day by avoiding a total societal breakdown with open mayhem everywhere.
-Technology has multiplied our effectiveness and allowed us to increase output dramatically.
+Technology has multiplied our effectiveness, allowing us to increase output dramatically.
 A tech person is available who can remote into your work computer at your home office and provide quality technical support.

 - Vacancy: An estimated two billion square feet of office and retail space are vacant or unoccupied.
 Unoccupied means the users have vacated the premises but still make lease payments.
-An average worker needs 250 square feet to function.
+An average worker requires approximately 250 square feet of space to function effectively.
 Hypothetically, eight million workers have been displaced or work remotely.

-Developers, planners, development agencies, and engineers are studying empty spaces to convert offices, and some are retained as multi-tenant residential.
-Revitalizing empty buildings restores the building's footprint and the entire neighborhood.
-Cities offer cash incentives, including incredibly high tax breaks, for developers to plunge into unknown territory.
-Tens of thousands of units are in the planning stages for a renewed and revitalized downtown and a form of gentrification.
+Developers, planners, development agencies, and engineers are studying empty spaces to convert them into offices, and some are retained as multi-tenant residential properties.
+Revitalizing empty buildings restores the building’s footprint and the entire neighborhood.
+Cities offer cash incentives, including incredibly high tax breaks, to encourage developers to venture into uncharted territory.
+Tens of thousands of units are in the planning stages for a renewed and revitalized downtown, which may lead to a form of gentrification.

 The Future of Corporate Ownership of Residential Rental Property:

-According to CoreLogic, investment companies own about one-fourth of all single-family homes in the U.S. Because people cannot afford a down payment, corporate ownership is expected to increase, driving up rents and values.
+According to CoreLogic, investment companies own approximately one-fourth of all single-family homes in the U.S. As people struggle to afford a down payment, corporate ownership is expected to increase, potentially driving up rents and property values.

 https://www.huduser.gov/portal/Publications/pdf/HUD-7775.pdf